 - To achieve these objectives the school continues to adopt the tiered approach recommended by the EEF, which places the greatest focus on promoting high quality teaching, supported by academic interventions and wider non-teaching strategies.
-Therefore, underpinning this three-year plan is the development of high-quality teaching through CPD and aided by the recruitment/ retention of high-quality teaching staff, especially in the core subjects. - Prior attainment suggests weaker starting points across the curriculum.
-Pupils are tracked and barriers identified to monitor pupil progress and identification of individualised interventions. - Finally, there is both internal data and academic literature that highlights the need for high quality pastoral support and attendance intervention to meet the needs of our PP students.
-As such, funding is directed to ensure that high quality pastoral care is available to all students, including a specific specialist team to support the most vulnerable students.
+Therefore, underpinning this three-year plan is the development of high-quality teaching through CPD and aided by the recruitment/ retention of high-quality teaching staff. - Attendance of PP students is lower than their peers partly because students who live in lower income households have worse health.
+There is both internal data and academic literature that highlights the need for high quality pastoral support and attendance intervention to meet the needs of our PP students.
+As such, funding is directed to ensure that high quality pastoral care is available to all students, including a specific specialist team to support the most vulnerable students. - The prioritisation of reading and opportunities to read in curriculum areas will have a positive impact on curriculum progress for PP students. - Improving the cultural capital of PP students is a priority.
+We know that all of our students have equal access to cultural capital through the curriculum however PP students benefit from fewer clubs, trips and visits outside of school.
+Each year group in Y7 - Y9 has an educational visit which is free for all PP students, Duke of Edinburgh Award is provided free to all PP students in Y10, we support school sport so that our PP students have access to competitive sport. - Prior attainment suggests weaker starting points across the curriculum.
+To achieve outcomes in line with their peers they therefore need to make more progress.
+Pupils are tracked and barriers identified to monitor pupil progress and identification of individualised interventions.